Skip to content

 *li-su : child : Note: Source of Early Hick lis.
 Literally “little one”

-*brisu : heat, fire : Note: Source of Early Hick bris.
-Forms compounds for passion/emotion
+*brisu: heat, fire: Note: Source of Early Hick bris.
+Forms compounds for passion/emotion and temperature terms

 *ai : water : Note: Source of Early Hick ai.
 Maintains form in compounds